Biology Majors & Minors

 ii.
 A student may, with permission of the faculty instructor, take a seminar without the laboratory component.
 A seminar without the laboratory component is listed as BIOL 093 credit on the transcript and does not meet the seminar requirement.

 i.
-Quantitative NSE requirement.
-Students majoring in Biology must complete two courses from the following list of quantitative NSE courses: ASTR 016, CHEM 015 or above, CPSC 021 or above, ENGR 005 or above (with the exception of ENGR 010), MATH 026 or above, PHYS 003 or above (with the exception of PHYS 021 and 029), STAT 011 or above.
+Quantitative course requirement.
+Students majoring in Biology must complete two courses from the following list of quantitative courses outside the Biology Department: ASTR 016, CHEM 015 or above, CPSC 021 or above, ENGR 005 or above (with the exception of ENGR 010), MATH 026 or above, PHYS 003 or above (with the exception of PHYS 021 and 029), STAT 011 or above, ECON 031 or 035.

 i.
-Courses used to meet the Math/Stat criterion for acceptance to the major (see criterion c above) may not be counted toward the quantitative NSE requirement.
+Courses used to meet the Math/Stat criterion for acceptance to the major (see criterion c above) may not be counted toward the quantitative course requirement.
 Courses used to meet any other Biology major requirement may not be counted toward this requirement.

 ii.
-While a student may test or place out of the Math criterion (c) by AP, IB, or math placement test for acceptance to the Biology major, both quantitative NSE courses necessary for completion of the major must be taken after matriculation into Swarthmore.
+While a student may test or place out of the Math criterion (c) by AP, IB, or math placement test for acceptance to the Biology major, both quantitative courses necessary for completion of the major must be taken after matriculation into Swarthmore.

 iii.
 If a student is using Chem 038 to satisfy their Group I requirement, it may not be used to satisfy this requirement.